-A Low Carb Chicken Enchilada Recipe
+A Delicious Zucchini Enchilada Recipe

 The chicken filling alone is worth making, we use any leftovers for lettuce wraps, in a salad or yeah – wrapped up in a tortilla.
 Because we’ve got kids who certainly aren’t following a low carb diet plan so making recipes like these low carb enchiladas makes everyone happy!